-It is understood that the planned project comprises construction of a new approximately 3,200 square foot (sf) restaurant on Lot 2 of the ongoing Streets of West Pryor project site.
-The planned structure will be a single-story, structural steel framed, concrete slab on grade building with associated parking lots and drive lanes.
-The proposed finish floor elevation will be similar to the existing grade.
-Foundation loads are expected to be on the order of 50 kips for column footings and 2 to 3 kips per linear foot for continuous wall footings.
+It is understood that the planned project involves the new construction of an approximately 5,000 squarefoot, single story commercial use building on Lot 4E of the ongoing Summit Orchards development in Lee's Summit, Missouri.
+The structure will comprise concrete slab on grade floors with structural steel framing construction.
+The proposed finish floor elevation was not available at the time of this report, but CFS anticipates it will be similar to that of the existing grade.
+Foundation loads are expected to be on the order of 50 kips for column footings and two (2) to three (3) kips per linear foot for continuous wall footings.